 2. Everyone’s going through something.

 “Be kind, for everyone you meet is fighting a hard battle.” -Socrates

 Be kind.
 And give people the benefit of the doubt if they aren’t the most delightful that day because people are fighting battles we often do not know about.
 I’ve learned you shouldn’t take someone’s rudeness personally, because, most likely, it has nothing to do with you.

 3. Life’s what you make it

 “So let’s make it rock!”
 (Cue Hannah Montana) But really, so much of your life and how you experience it is all about your mindset!
 If you believe life is good, and act happy, eventually, you will feel just that.
 Try smiling for 60 seconds next time you are in a bad mood.
 Chances are, you won’t be as upset at the end of that minute.
 Once again, life’s too short.

 4. You Can’t Please Everyone

 So Live the Life you want, not the one ANYONE expects you to live.
-My life goals and my family’s life goals for me were somewhat different.
-At times I felt selfish choosing my desires over their desires for my life, but I realized this is my life.
+At times I feel selfish choosing my desires over making someone else happy, but I realized this is my life.
 I’m the one that has to live it day in and day out.
 If I’m not going to be happy living the way someone thinks I “should” live- I have no one to blame but myself for not choosing what I want.